 • Passport or Travel ID: A valid passport or travel ID is required.

-• Two Passport Photographs: Recent passport-sized photos are needed for identification purposes.
+• Passport Photographs: Recent passport-sized photos are needed for identification purposes.

-• Proof of Financial Stability: Show that you have sufficient funds to support yourself.
+• Financial Stability: Show that you have sufficient funds to support yourself.

-• Proof of Accommodation: Documentation proving you have a place to live in Portugal.
+• Accommodation: Documentation proving you have a place to live in Portugal.

 • Travel Insurance with Medical Treatment Coverage: Insurance that includes medical treatment is necessary.